gohugoio/hugoDocs/content/en/render-hooks/passthrough.md

 ---
 title: Passthrough render hooks
 linkTitle: Passthrough
-description: Create a passthrough render hook to override the rendering of text snippets captured by the Goldmark passthrough extension.
+description: Create a passthrough render hook to override the rendering of text snippets captured by the Goldmark Passthrough extension.
 categories: [render hooks]
 keywords: []
 menu: